Close Menu

 Brett Berish: New brands are the lifeblood of our industry

-The mastermind behind Armand de Brignac’s Ace of Spades Champagne shares his thoughts on the power of ‘new’ brands, how he’s challenging French sparkling wine and why the drinks trade needs more disruptors.
+The CEO of Sovereign Brands, and the mastermind behind Armand de Brignac’s Ace of Spades Champagne, shares his thoughts on the power of ‘new’ brands, how he’s challenging French sparkling wine and why the drinks trade needs more disruptors.

-Merging the world of Hip Hop with Champagne, Berish was fundamental is developing the Armand de Brignac ‘Ace of Spades’ Champagne brand, which he sold to Jay-Z in 2014 and is now co-owned by the rapper and LVMH.
-And in 2021 he unveiled a sapphire-coloured French sparkling wine under his Luc Belaire brand.
-Other brands in Sovereign’s portfolio include Bumbu Caribbean rum, McQueen and Violet Fog Brazilian gin, Villon French liqueur and the newest addition: The Deacon Scotch whisky.
+Merging the world of Hip Hop with Champagne, Berish was fundamental in developing the Armand de Brignac ‘Ace of Spades’ Champagne brand, which he sold to Jay-Z in 2014 and is now co-owned by the rapper and LVMH.
+In 2021 he unveiled a sapphire-coloured French sparkling wine under Sovereign Brand’s Luc Belaire label.
+Other brands in Sovereign Brand’s portfolio include Bumbu Caribbean rum, McQueen and Violet Fog Brazilian gin, Villon French liqueur and the newest addition: The Deacon Scotch whisky.

 Now, Sovereign Brands is further expanding into the UK with plans to establish a ‘living space’ in London to complement its locations in New York and Atlanta.